-Tuition assistance in the form of Immaculata Academic Scholarships and Immaculata University Grants are given to full time, undergraduate, matriculated, degree seeking students in the College of Undergraduate Studies (CUS), who will complete a minimum of 12 credits in the fall and a minimum of 12 credits in the spring semester with the goal of graduation in four academic calendar years.
-If a student changes enrollment to part time in the traditional CUS program or enrolls in the College of Adult Professionals Studies (CAPS), they are not eligible for the Immaculata Academic Scholarships nor the Immaculata University Grants.
+Tuition assistance in the form of Immaculata Academic Scholarships and Immaculata University Grants are given to full time, undergraduate, matriculated, degree seeking undergraduate students who will complete a minimum of 12 credits in the fall and a minimum of 12 credits in the spring semester with the goal of graduation in four academic calendar years.
+If a student changes enrollment to part time program, they are not eligible for the Immaculata Academic Scholarships nor the Immaculata University Grants.
 If a student goes beyond the eight semesters, takes a semester to study abroad, withdraws or stops out for a semester, goes below half time for a semester, studies all online for a semester or enrolls and pays tuition at any other institution, the student is not eligible for Immaculata Academic Scholarships or Immaculata University Grants during that time.
 For these purposes, a semester is defined as a spring semester or a fall semester.
 Immaculata aid, scholarships and grants apply only to tuition paid for the spring and the fall semesters.
 Failure to maintain minimum academic standards, withdrawal, and disciplinary action are cause for adjustments or cancellation of any or all University scholarships, grants or financial aid.